Logo

 How Much Money I Made With Crowdtap

-Overall my experience with Crowdtap was and continues to be good.
-I only log into the app a few times a day and do it when I have nothing else to do.
+Overall, my experience with Crowdtap has been and continues to be good.
+I only log into the app a few times daily and do it when I have nothing else to do.
 Because of this, I could only earn a $10 gift card in the first month I started using Crowdtap.

-In other words, you’re not going to get rich or earn large rewards with Crowdtap overnight.
-I found the best way was to use it once and a while, and I would not bother about trying to earn as many points as I could.
+In other words, you won’t get rich or earn large rewards with Crowdtap overnight.
+I found the best way was to use it once in a while, and I would not bother trying to earn as many points as possible.
 If I did, I would certainly get frustrated because it can be a grind with how many points it takes for significant rewards.

 Overall, I recommend Crowdtap to people looking to make a few extra bucks each month rather than wasting their time with other apps that only give them high scores no one cares about.